-US health care spending continued its modest growth in 2015.
-This was due in part to increased use of services as enrollment in Medicaid and private insurance expanded.
+US health care spending growth slowed in 2016.
+This was due in part to decelerated growth in enrollment and decreased spending on prescription drugs.

 Health Care Costs 101: Spending Rose with More Coverage and Care, 2017 Edition (2.17 MB)